ongr-io/SettingsBundle/Resources/doc/personal_settings.rst

 Introduction
 ------------
-    Note: This functionality will require You to login using `Sessionless authentication </Resources/doc/ongr_sessionless_authentication.rst>`_.
+    Note: This functionality will require You to login using `Sessionless authentication <ongr_sessionless_authentication.rst>`_.

 While using this functionality, settings can be changed per user, from the settings page and the selected values are stored in a separate cookie.